makefeics/nimo-markdown-cv/index.md

 _Product Manager_<br>

-1. CRM products: Communicate with KA customers, build solutions for different industries based on the data center, built the product from 0 to 1.
+1. CRM products:Communicated with KA customers, built solutions for different industries based on the data center, built the product from 0 to 1.
-2. SaaS products: Responsible for the functional iteration of the marketing module, approval module, and authorization system, serving 100,000+ corporate customers.
+2. SaaS products:Responsible for the functional iteration of the marketing module, approval module, and authorization system, serving 100,000+ corporate customers.
-3. Seek cooperation opportunities: Cooperate with Amazon ecological partners to promote sales conversion.
+3. Seek cooperation opportunities:Cooperated with Amazon ecological partners to promote sales conversion.

 <br/>